Female Ancestral Bust

 Pottery “ancestral bust” of a woman.
 Red slip, black wig, with braid at back.
 Necklace in black of single cord with lotus flowers, leaves and buds suspended on front; details of face moulded and painted, open base.

 Condition: Poor.
-Head broken off and reset, part of wig lost, lower part of body lost and rebuilt in plaster.
+Head broken off and reset, part of wig lost, lower part of body lost and restored.
 Body cracked on right side.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome